RumovZ/anki-manual-de_DE/README.md

   used to the heart's content.
 - File names are not to be translated.
 Title translations are made in `SUMMARY.md` (in square brackets) and have to agree with the titles on the relevant pages.
-- Linebreaks should be inserted after (very) roughly 100 characters.
+- Linebreaks should be inserted roughly after at most 100 characters.
 - Formatting, such as \` for code and `<kbd></kbd>` for key presses, may be improved, as it's not consistent in the official manual.